 The Stanley Hotel

-The Stanley Hotel is an historic, luxury hotel in Estes Park, near Denver, Colorado.
+The Stanley Hotel is a historic luxury hotel in Estes Park, near Denver, Colorado, and was the inspiration behind the horror novel, The Shinning by Stephen King.

 The hotel was built by an inventor called Freelan Oscar Stanley.
 Arriving in the area in 1903, Stanley was suffering from tuberculosis and was rather weak.
-After spending a summer in the area he found his health to be much improved, so he decided to come back every summer.
+After spending a summer in the area, he found his health to be much improved, so he decided to return every summer.

 Having been used to rather sophisticated company on the east coast, Stanley and his wife, Flora, found that Estes Park did not give them satisfactory stimulation.
 Because of this, they decided to build a grand hotel to attract people to the area.